eclipse/mosaic.website/content/docs/visualization/statistics.md

 Cellular;463.87;12;
 Unequipped;459.18;84;
 ```
-_The AverageVehicleTravelTime.csv file produced by the Statistics Visualizer in the Barnim scenario_
+_The AverageVehicleTravelTime.csv file produced by the Statistics Output in the Barnim scenario_